 Taking daily suppressive therapy may also reduce the risk of transmitting the virus to a sex partner.
 Antiviral drugs reduce viral shedding, when the virus makes new copies of itself on the skin's surface.

-A recent study of people taking daily doses of valacyclovir shows the drug may help protect sex partners from being infected, although you should still use a latex condom.
+A study published in the New England Journal of Medicine in 2004 found that daily doses of valacyclovir protected sex partners of those with genital herpes from being infected.
 Half the partners of people taking daily valacyclovir became infected with the virus, and half did not.
 Moreover, 75% of the partners did not show any symptoms of genital herpes, even if they had acquired the virus.

 Side Effects and Follow-up Care for Genital Herpes